lucperkins/ezpubsub/README.md

 ## Publishers

-**Publishers** publish messages on the specified topic and handle success events according to the logic specified in the [`Notifier`](https://godoc.org/github.com/lucperkins/ezpubsub#Notifier) function.
+**Publishers** publish messages on the specified topic and handle publishing results according to the logic specified in the [`Notifier`](https://godoc.org/github.com/lucperkins/ezpubsub#Notifier) function.

 ```go
 import (